Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/03 - Configuration Management/README.md

 -------
 After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:

+- Setup a test harness to test and verify configuration scripts
 - Setup the MEAN stack (MongoDB, ExpressJS, AngularJS, NodeJS) on a VM using the `ansible` configuration tool